openstreetmap/stateofthemap-2016/_posts/schedule/0200-01-02-mapcontrib--openstreetmap-contribution-simple-everywhere.md

 tags:
   - slot15
 ---
-MapContrib est un nouvel outil de contribution à OpenStreetMap, par les thématiques.
-Il se veut simple, web et mobile.
-Il a reçu un bon accueil au SOTM FR 2016, qu'en est-il du reste de la map ?
+MapContrib is a new tool to contribute to OpenStreetMap, built for thematic editing.
+It wants to be simple, for web and mobile.
+It was well recieved at SOTM FR 2016.